JuanPortal/Project-Euler---Problem-11/README.md

-These are some of the solutions to the Project Euler's problems
+These are some of my solutions to the Project Euler's problems

 https://projecteuler.net/